pretix/pretix-docs/docs/guides/two-factor-authentication.md

 If 2FA is disabled, then there is a gray "Disabled" tag next to it.
 In order to enable 2FA, click :btn:Enable:.

+On the next page, click the :btn-icon:fa3-plus: Add a new device:.

 ## Troubleshooting